 Similarly, in case other authors mentioned caught your eye, here are some equally handy links:

 We discussed Le Guin in comparison to Hobb, specifically the nature of loneliness and the isolation of characters in both Hobb’s work and Le Guin’s Earthsea novels.

 Jordan came up when we talked about the nature of destiny and prophecy in The Fool’s Assassin.
 Specifically how the characters in The Wheel of Time may bitch about being The Chosen One(s) yet they still all pile in when it comes to the crunch.
 A nice counterpoint to Fitz’s great reluctance to do anything.

 There are spoilers abound in this podcast, so be warned.
 Another spoiler - gin was a bad idea.

-Our outro song ‘Why Me?’ was composed on an Oberheim DX, a Roland TR505, and a Yamaha TX7.
-Sung by a Bryan Ferry impersonator.
+Our outro song ‘Why Me?’ was sung by a Bryan Ferry impersonator.